saket/Better-Link-Movement-Method/README.md

 ![Better-Link-Movement-Method](https://github.com/Saketme/Better-Link-Movement-Method/blob/master/EXAMPLE.gif)

-When `android:autoLink="all"` or `Linkify.addLinks(textView, Linkify.ALL)` is used to add links to web URLs, phone-numbers, map addresses or email addresses in a TextView, Android uses a class known as `LinkMovementMethod` for highlighting links when they're focused and dispatching an Intent when they're clicked.
+When `android:autoLink` or `Linkify.addLinks` is used to add links to a TextView, Android uses a class known as `LinkMovementMethod` for highlighting links when they're focused and dispatching Intents when they're clicked.

 BetterLinkMovementMethod improves over `LinkMovementMethod`, by fixing some of its flaws: